Natural polynomials for Kerr quasi-normal modes: Scope and organization

 \section{Scope and organization}

-\bpar{Scope} The focus of this article will be on linear order curvature perturbations of isolated Kerr \bh{s}, as framed by Teukolsky, Press and Leaver~\cite{Teukolsky:1973ha,Press:1973zz,TeuPre74_3,leaver85,Leaver:1986JMP}.
-While this article discusses only gravitational perturbations (i.e. those with spin-weight $s=\pm 2$), all calculations present make no explicit assumption about spin-weight, and in most cases have been verified to explicitly work with other physically relevant spin weights, namely $|s| \leq 2$.
+\bpar{Scope} The focus of this article will be on linear order curvature perturbations of isolated Kerr \bh{s}, as framed by Teukolsky, Press and Leaver~\cite{Teukolsky:1973ha,Press:1973zz,TeuPre74_3,leaver85,Leaver:1986JMP}. \greenoff{The related version of \ee{}, namely \tk{'s} equation, is well known to be non-Hermitian~\cite{QNMTopicalReview09,Leung:PhysRevA.49.3057}, and in that context, this work comments on select aspects of problem that are shared with Hermitian problems: symmetric matrix representations, orthogonality, and the potential completeness of eigenspaces~\cite{London:2020uva,London:2021P2,London:202XP1,Green:2022htq}.} While this article discusses only gravitational perturbations (i.e. those with spin-weight $s=\pm 2$), all calculations present make no explicit assumption about spin-weight, and in most cases have been verified to work with other physically relevant spin weights, namely $|s| \leq 2$.
 The authors do not aspire to the language of formal mathematical rigor; in place of theorems and lemmas, arguments are presented as needed, and the most technical of these are left to references.
 Numerical results will use \qnm{} frequencies due to their physical relevance; however, this article's results use a framework that applies to any \textit{single frequency}.
 The concurrent treatment of all \qnm{} frequencies is left to future work.
 The unit convention, $G=c=1$, will be used throughout. \bpar{Organization} This article is organized as follows.
 In \sec{prelims}, a schematic background of single \bh{} perturbations is provided, culminating in the definition of the \qnm{}'s radial eigenvalue problem, and a brief review of \PaperOne{}.
 In \sec{s3}, the \qnm{}'s radial eigenvalue problem is treated with \cHp{s}.
 This section concludes with a discussion of the \cHp{s} pros and cons.
 In \sec{s4}, this article's central result, namely the \textit{\ccHp{s}}, are introduced.
 In \sec{s5}, the \ccHp{s} are shown to tridiagonalize \tk{'s} radial equation.
-In \sec{s6}, numerical results are presented to demonstrate the \ccHp{s'} end-to-end use.
-In \sec{discus}, the results of the preceding sections are discussed in the context of past and future work.
+In \sec{s6}, numerical results are presented to demonstrate the \ccHp{s'} end-to-end use. \redoff{There, we note that, due to the known asymptotic properties of the QNMs radial functions' series solution, most truncated matrix representations of the radial problem will result in \textit{spectral pollution}~\cite{Nollert:1999ji,Petropoulou:2014eug,BOULTON20161,Lewin2008arXiv0812.2153L,Davies2003math2145D,MartnezAdame2007}.} In \sec{discus}, the results of the preceding sections are discussed in the context of past and future work.